pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 ./setup
 ```

-Now, you can use the `dhelp` alias to get help with your DevOps Docker and Kubernetes commands.
+> Now you can use the `dhelp` alias to get help with your DevOps Docker and Kubernetes commands.

 ## Run a Docker Standalone Image - PingFederate

-Now, we will run a standalone image in a docker container.
-In other words, we will run one of the Ping Identity docker images locally in a docker container on your local machine.
+Now, we will run one of the Ping Identity docker images locally in a standalone docker container on your local machine.

-In a terminal window run, see the example below to navigate to the proper directory and startup the PingFederate image.
+A script (`docker-run.sh`) is provided to help avoid remembering syntax for the `docker run` command.

 ```text
 $ cd pingidentity-devops-getting-started